Plastic Pollution

 Overconsumption describes a situation where the use of a natural resource has exceeded the sustainable capacity of a system.
 A prolonged pattern of overconsumption leads to the eventual loss of resource bases available on earth.

-Human consumption – of food, energy, and other goods and services – is tied to greenhouse emissions, which in turn drive climate change.
+Consumption – of food, energy, and other goods and services – is tied to greenhouse emissions, which in turn drive climate change.
 Reducing consumption can thus mitigate climate change by limiting greenhouse gas emissions associated with the production of goods and services.

-Sustainability = Value Creation
+Sustainability as Value Creation

 Sustainability isn’t about value preservation.
 It’s about value creation.
 Organizations that effectively anchor their approach to long-term value are best positioned to benefit from the value they create.